sybreton/CTDYN/README.md

 ### Fortran CTDYN executable

-The first thing is to compile the source code
+The first thing is to compile the Fortran source code

-`cd src`

 `make`

-An executable should be created at the root of the repository under the name `ctdyn`.
+An executable should be created in the `bin` repository under the name `ctdyn`.
+It is recommended to set a `CTDYN_DIR` environment variable in your local profile

+`export CTDYN_DIR="CTDYN_repository"`

 ### Python module